 - 4-5 Lemon Wedges

-Add coriander powder, turmeric powder, good masala and red chilli powder and cook for 2-3 minutes.
+- Add coriander powder, turmeric powder, goda masala and red chilli powder and cook for 2-3 minutes.